ignaciosamba/strikr-legals/privacy_policy.md

 - **Right to correction** — You can request correction of inaccurate data
 - **Right to deletion** — You can request that your personal data be deleted
 - **Right to object** — You can object to the processing of your personal data
+- **Right to restrict processing** — You can request that we limit how we use your data
 - **Right to data portability** — You can request a copy of your data in a portable format
+- **Right to withdraw consent** — Where processing is based on consent, you may withdraw it at any time without affecting the lawfulness of prior processing
 - **Right to opt out of sale** — We do not sell your personal data

 To exercise any of these rights, please contact us at [ignaciosamba@gmail.com](mailto:ignaciosamba@gmail.com).
+We will respond within **30 days**.

+If you are located in the EU and believe your rights have not been respected, you have the right to lodge a complaint with the **Garante per la Protezione dei Dati Personali** (Italy): [https://www.garanteprivacy.it](https://www.garanteprivacy.it)

 ---